sophie-thomson/mad-hatters-personality-quiz/README.md

 ### 404 Error Page (404.html)

-- Branded 404 error page with logo and button so the user can easily navigate back to the home page.
+- Branded 404 error page with button so the user can easily navigate back to the welcome page.
 - Same site-wide styling as other pages to improve user experience and consistency.

 ![Screenshot of 404 error page]()